bryanburke/classic-coop-gaming-windows/guides/game_doom.md

 ### Addons

-* TODO: Move Smooth Doom mod to own guide and cut down settings to only customizations

 1. Download [SIGIL][] and unpack `SIGIL_v1_21.wad` into `scoop\persist\_doom\pwads`.

    SIGIL is a free PWAD by [John Romero][] that adds a fifth campaign episode.
-1. Download [Smooth Doom][] (`SmoothDoom.pk3`) into `scoop\persist\_doom\mods`.

-   Smooth Doom is a mod that adds smoother animations and various new visual effects to the game.
 1. Download the [Roland SC-55 music pack][] (`doom_sc55_flac.zip` for the boosted FLAC version) into `scoop\persist\_doom\mods`.